Translate

 Turn off heat and let pressure drop completely.
 Remove jars with tongs and let sit until completely cool.
 Lids are sealed if they do not move when pressed.
 Remove bands, label and store.
 If not sealed, it can be stored in refrigerator for up to a month

 You can modify this recipe to your liking, adding more or less vegetables, ham or turkey, or leave out the protein.
 If adding tofu, add it later when reheating.
 Play with it.
-Toppings can be sour cream, shredded cheese, scallions, chives, croutons, whatever you're little heart desires.
+Toppings can be sour cream, shredded cheese, scallions, chives, croutons, whatever your little heart desires.

 Bon Appetit